CV examples

 Creative Art Director with 15+ year track record of meeting and exceeding client expectations.
 Dynamic leader with proven ability to motivate, guide, and manage cross-functional teams to achieve project objectives while remaining within budget.
 Passionate about solving problems with innovative design solutions by leveraging excellent communication, interpersonal, and brand development skills.

 A designer can specialise in many different areas including but not limited to brand identity design, marketing and advertising, product packaging, web or user interface design, or print.
 Whichever route you choose, you need to ensure you include skills relevant to the job.
-Refer to our artist CV example for more inspiration on skills to add to your CV.

 When it comes to deciding which skills to put on your graphic design CV, it is pretty straightforward.
 Skills on a CV should be balanced between hard, soft, and transferable skills.
 Sometimes, you must elaborate on technical skills such as software and tools.
 For example, you can mention Adobe Creative Suit but be more specific in the technical skills section.
 Alternatively, incorporate the exact tools into your work experience or education.
 Refer to the skills article for more information.